MPAS-Dev/compass/docs/users_guide/landice/test_groups/thwaites.rst

 ``landice/thwaites/high_res_mesh`` creates a variable resolution mesh based on the the config options listed above.
 This will not be the same as the pre-generated 4-14km mesh used in ``decomposition_test`` and ``restart_test`` because it uses a newer version of Jigsaw.
+Note that the basal friction optimization is performed separately and is not part of this test case.